-In this era of low unemployment, it’s not surprising that some companies are now trying to lure away excellent employees from their competition.
+Why would people quit their jobs?
+During low unemployment it’s not surprising that some companies are now trying to lure away excellent employees from their competition.
 Meanwhile others are desperately trying to keep who they have from wandering off somewhere else.
-It’s now the perfect economy if you’re a job-hopper and lousy if you’re the one hiring.
 The good news is that people leave for pretty similar reasons- reasons that can be prevented.
 In the end, people are driven by mastery, autonomy, and purpose.

 When Daniel Pink did a study on what motivated people, he found that higher pay and bonuses only resulted in better results when the task was basic mechanical tasks.
 If the job involves creativity, cognitive thinking, decision-making, or higher order thinking, then higher pay resulted in lower performance.
 If you don’t pay people enough, they won’t be motivated.
 Daniel Pink suggests that companies pay enough that the issue of money is no longer an issue.

 When the competition is offering regular bonuses and raises, along with yearly reviews, then that news is going to get out.
 If most of the competition offers more for the same expectations of your current employees, you’d better reevaluate the pay.
 When an employee can find a job earning 20-25% more somewhere else, it makes an enormous difference.
 Salary has a direct correlation to retention.
 Since your best employees have stronger mobility than the others, compensation then becomes an important expression of how much the company values their contributions- and a yardstick for their impact.
 Reward those who have mastered what you have them do.

 Once you’ve paid them enough to stay, make sure that there is a clear ladder for their careers.
 No one wants to stay in a dead-end position, so show them how they can grow within the company.
 Show them that mastering these skills is helpful for them.